 Due care of the Roman emperors of the time the Temple of Aphrodite gained a second life, become famous so that its image on Roman coins were minted.
 Such a special relation to this iconic place due primarily to the fact that the Roman emperors perceived as the main temple of Aphrodite ancestral sanctuary because they were descended from the legendary Yul, whose father was the Trojan Aeneas - son of the goddess Aphrodite.

-Today, about the appearance of the temple can be seen from the schematic images that are saved in a Roman coin from the reign of Emperor Vespasian (9-79 years.
-BC).
-Scientists suggest that the temple in the Old Paphos was more like a sacred edifice built in the tradition of Minoan Crete and the Eastern Mediterranean, rather than the Greek type.
-Small building of the sanctuary, located in the open space behind the high parabolic wall, hidden behind the altars and numerous other monuments of religious ritual sense.
-Sanctuary consisted of three parts.
-In the center, on a hill, in a space dominated majestically conical stone - a symbol of the Goddess.
-Goddess itself is not depicted in the fear not to be known as' man of artistic imagination and thereby cause her anger.
-Today, this mighty stone kept in the museum of the ancient castle of Lusignan.
+Today, the appearance of the temple can be judged from the schematic image, which was preserved on the Roman coin of the reign of Emperor Vespasian (9-79 AD).
+Scientists suggest that the temple in Old Paphos was more like a sacred structure built in the traditions of the Minoan Crete and the Eastern Mediterranean than the Greek type.
+A small building of the sanctuary, located in the open space behind a high parabolic wall, was hidden behind numerous altars and other religious ritual monuments.
+The sanctuary consisted of three parts.
+In the central, on the dais, in space majestically dominated by a conical stone - a symbol of the Goddess.
+The Goddess was not portrayed, in fear, as a saint of artistic fantasy, and thus provoked her anger.
+Today this powerful stone is kept in the museum of the ancient castle Lusignan.

 It is believed that the village of Kouklia, which stands on the site of the old central part of Paphos, where in the construction of their houses and streets residents used stones destroyed the ancient sanctuary, thereby "communion" to the cult of Aphrodite.